wirtzdan/website/content/blog/hello-world/index.md

 2. Building a small managable Design System
 3. Getting advanced in Framer Motion and TailwindCSS
 4. Making this site accessible

-I created a small newsletter, where I'm going to send out updates and new blog posts.